 A map of simplicial categories $f\colon \mathcal{C}\to \mathcal{D}$ is called \emph{homotopically fully faithful} or \emph{local weak equivalence} (respectively a \emph{local fibration}) if the map

-is a weak equivalence (respectively a fibration) of simplicial sets, for every two objects $a$ and $b$ of $\mathcal{C}$.
+is a weak equivalence (respectively a fibration) of simplicial sets, for every two objects $x$ and $y$ of $\mathcal{C}$.
 A map of simplicial categories $f$ is called \emph{essentially surjective} (respectively an \emph{isofibration}) if the functor $\pi_0(f)$ is essentially surjective (respectively an isofibration of categories).
 A map of simplicial categories that is homotopically fully faithful and essentially surjective is called a \emph{Dwyer--Kan equivalence}.

-The category of simplicial categories with a fixed set of objects and the category of simplicial categories admit a model structure with weak equivalences and fibrations described in terms of the previous maps~\cite[Proposition 7.2]{DK80}, \cite[Theorem~1.1]{Be07}.
+The category of simplicial categories with a fixed set of objects and the category of simplicial categories admit model structures with weak equivalences and fibrations described in terms of the previous maps~\cite[Proposition 7.2]{DK80}, \cite[Theorem~1.1]{Be07}.

 \begin{theo}[Dwyer--Kan] There is a cofibrantly generated simplicial proper model structure on the category of simplicial categories with a fixed set $C$ of objects $\sCat_C$, in which weak equivalences are the maps that are homotopically fully faithful and fibrations are the maps that are local fibrations. \end{theo}